Does Formation Require Intention: Why Character Does Not Develop by Accident

 When a parent becomes intentional, small acts gain meaning.

-Correction is no longer about control — it is about character.
+Correction is no longer only about stopping behavior.

 Intention transforms routine into formation.